Health Information and Tools > Patient Care Handouts > Percutaneous Endoscopic Gastrostomy: Before Your Procedure

 • The procedure will take about 30 minutes.

-• You will have a feeding tube coming out of the incision in your belly.
+• After the procedure, you will have a feeding tube coming out of the incision in your belly.
 You may have gauze around the incision.
 You may have a plastic bag attached to the end of your feeding tube.
 The bag will be removed before you go home.

 When should you call your doctor?